iyabchen/exercism_go_practice/README.md

 paasio - implement reader/writer wrapper. concurrency & interface practice
 pov - change root of a tree.
-Practices for graph creation & manipulation minesweeper - find out how many mines in each empty block
+Practices for graph creation & manipulation minesweeper - find out how many mines in each empty block robot-simulator - communications using channel between robots, room, and program word-search - all about looping, search words in different directions poker - find best hands forth - implement a simple part of parser for programming language forth
+        (practice for design pattern)